-A work injury can cause major disruptions to your life—not only your health, but also to your career, finances, and overall well-being.
-The North Carolina workers' compensation system is designed to compensate you for some of those losses and get you back to work as soon as possible.
-However, worker’s comp also limits the amount of money you can receive from your employer.
-This article explains the types and amounts of benefits that are available through workers' comp.
-(To get these benefits, you will need to file a North Carolina workers’ compensation claim.)
+A work-related injury or illness can cause major disruptions to your health, finances, and overall well-being.
+The North Carolina workers' compensation system is designed to compensate you for some of those losses and help you get back to work as soon as possible.
+This article explains the most important workers' comp benefits available in the state.

-The North Carolina Industrial Commission can also make discretionary awards for other types of permanent partial disabilities, including:
+North Carolina law also allows lump-sum awards for other types of partial disability:

 North Carolina workers' compensation also provides additional benefits, including:

 If your employer's insurance company has denied your workers' comp claim, is holding back benefits, or won't authorize needed medical treatment, you should probably speak with a workers' comp lawyer.
 A North Carolina attorney who's experienced in this area can evaluate your case, give you advice as to whether it's worth filing an appeal, and help you get all of the benefits you deserve.
 (Learn more about how a good workers' comp lawyer can help.)